 Fish oil is a supplement that is noteworthy for its high content of omega-3 fatty acids (omega-3s).
 Omega-3s are associated with many health benefits.
 Those that are most beneficial are docosahexaenoic (DHA) and eicosapentaenoic (EPA).

 While fish oil has been used for centuries, it became the subject of renewed interest in the 1970s when a pair of Danish researchers studied Inuits.
-They suggested that a fish-heavy diet might be what protected them from heart disease.
+The researchers suggested that a fish-heavy diet might be what protected the Inuits from heart disease.
 Studies since then have called into question whether fish oil reduces the risk of heart disease.
-However, they also have revealed a plethora of other benefits from fish oil.
+However, they have also revealed a plethora of other benefits of fish oil.

 In fact, a 2009 study found that low levels of omega-3s in the diet were responsible for an estimated 84,000 deaths that year.
 This was ranked as the eighth-deadliest of the “preventable risk factors” and the second-deadliest of the dietary risks.

 So what can fish oil do for you?
 Let’s take a closer look.

 For many years, people believed that fish oil significantly reduced the risk of heart disease.
 But a recent study suggests that fish oil may not have a significant impact on lowering the risk of heart attacks or strokes.
 The study did show that those taking omega-3 supplements were 7% less likely to die of coronary heart disease.
 So it’s not like taking fish oil has a negative impact on heart health.
 It’s just that the positive effects of omega-3 supplements on heart health may have been overstated.
 The jury is still out on this question, as another clinical trial of over 25,000 people is expected to be published soon.